JohnYoung404/CpuRenderer/README.md

 # CpuRenderer
-A Cpu Renderer implemented in C++.
+A CPU Renderer implemented in C++.

 ## Install